Contact Lens Rebate

 - The product name, quantity, or purchase date does not match the claim.

-A rebate is easiest to claim when you plan for it before checkout instead of treating it like an afterthought.
+A rebate is easiest to claim when you plan for it before checkout, rather than treating it as an afterthought.
 Review the terms first, buy the qualifying product and quantity, then keep your documents ready so the claim can be submitted without delays.

 Compare Rebate-Eligible Contact Lenses